Senators slip past Canadiens in overtime

 Suzuki scored on a power play that carried over into the second period to give Montreal a 1-0 lead 44 seconds into the middle frame.
 Jeff Petry's long shot bounced off Anderson and created a scrum near the netminder.
 While falling to the ice, Phillip Danault slipped the puck back to Suzuki, who popped home his sixth goal.

-Ottawa strung together good zone midway through the period, and Pageau tipped in a shot by Tyler Ennis to tie it 1-1 at 9:55.
-It was Pageau's 13th goal of the season.
+Ottawa strung together good zone play midway through the period, and Pageau tipped in a shot by Tyler Ennis to tie it 1-1 at 9:55.
 Ennis had a great chance on a breakaway in the final minute of the second period, but Price made a blocker save to keep it 1-1 and set up a tight third period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)